jelhan/croodle/README.md

 ## Development

-`ember serve` generates a development build of croodle and starts a server listening on `http://localhost:4200` which is serving it.
+`ember serve` generates a development build of Croodle and starts a server listening on `http://localhost:4200` which is serving it.
 If source files are changing, a rebuild and reload is triggered.

-By default croodle uses an api mock in development.
+By default Croodle uses an api mock in development.
 Since that one does not persist records all polls are gone after a reload.

-If you like to test against real api, run api via php built-in web
+If you like to test against the real API, run api via php built-in web
 server: `php -S 127.0.0.1:8080 -t dist/`
 Afterwards start ember-cli development server using `--proxy` option:
 `ember server --proxy http://127.0.0.1:8080`.